cloudfoundry/stratos/deploy/fissile/README.md

 $ KUBE_EXTERNAL_IP=10.10.10.11 ./build-release.sh
 ```

 This will create a folder called `fissile-console` which contains the generated Helm chart.
-To dpeloy it in your cluster, install it with helm.
+To dpeloy it in your cluster, install it with Helm.

 ```
 $ helm install ./fissile-console --namespace console